 Canadian scientists have devised a way that allows them to turn left over beef carcass into plastic.
-Currently in the developement stages, scientists at the University of Alberta are working with industries to try and implement these beef plastics into car parts, CD cases and other structural materials.
+Currently in the development stages, scientists at the University of Alberta are working with industries to try and implement these beef plastics into car parts, CD cases and other structural materials.

 Watch this video of Dr. David Bressler explaining their studies.